telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/pdf-export.md

 {{region radspreadprocessing-features-charts-pdf-export_0}}

  	public class WpfPdfChartImageRenderer : IPdfChartRenderer
     {
         private readonly ChartModelToImageConverter chartToImageConverter;

         public WpfPdfChartImageRenderer()
         {
             this.chartToImageConverter = new ChartModelToImageConverter();
         }

-	    // This is the method which will be called when the internal logic of the PdfFormatProvider reaches a chart which has to be rendered. public void RenderChart(FixedContentEditor editor, DocumentChart chart, DocumentTheme theme, Size chartSize) {
+        // This is the method which will be called when the internal logic of the PdfFormatProvider reaches a chart which has to be rendered. public void RenderChart(FixedContentEditor editor, FloatingChartShape chartShape)
+        {
             // The ChartModelToImageConverter object is readily available in the Telerik.Windows.Controls.Spreadsheet assembly and
             // uses internally the RadChartView control to visualize the chart and create an image.
-	        BitmapSource source = this.chartToImageConverter.GetBitmapSourceFromChartModel(chart, theme, chartSize);
+            BitmapSource source = this.chartToImageConverter.GetBitmapSourceFromFloatingChartShape(chartShape);

             // The editor draws the image in the PDF. editor.DrawImage(this.StreamFromBitmapSource(source));
         }

         public Stream StreamFromBitmapSource(BitmapSource writeBmp)
         {
             Stream bmp = new MemoryStream();

             BitmapEncoder enc = new BmpBitmapEncoder();
             enc.Frames.Add(BitmapFrame.Create(writeBmp));
             enc.Save(bmp);

             return bmp;
         }
     }
 {{endregion}}

 When you have the renderer implemented, you will need to assign it to the PdfFormatProvider instance through the **ChartRenderer** property of its [ExportSettings]({%slug radspreadprocessing-format-and-conversion-pdf-settings%}).